jinpark/pritunl/README.md

 ## Pritunl as a Docker container

-Just build it or pull it from johnae/docker-pritunl.
-Run it something like this:
+Just build it.
+Not up on docker hub right now.
+Run it something like this (assuming you tagged your docker image as `jinpark/pritunl-docker`:

 ```
-docker run -d -privileged -p 1194:1194/udp -p 1194:1194/tcp -p 9700:9700/tcp johnae/docker-pritunl
+sudo docker run -it -v /mongo-data:/var/lib/mongodb --name pritunl --rm --privileged -p 1194:1194/udp -p 1194:1194/tcp -p 9700:9700/tcp -p 17070:17070/udp jinpark/pritunl-docker
 ```

+The `17070` port is for the actual vpn server port.
+You will have to set it up when you do the initial login (with pritunl/pritunl).

+This way also mounts the mongodb volume on the container to a location that you spcify (like `/home/jin/code/pritunl-docker/mongo-data`)

 If you have a mongodb somewhere you'd like to use for this rather than starting the built-in one you can do so through the MONGODB_URI env var like this: